Network Congestion Control with Markovian Multipath Routing: Rate control with Markovian routing

 Informally, the source rates $x^k$ induce flows $v_a^k$ and total link loads $w_a$.
-These loads determine link expected delays $\lambda_a=s_a(w_a)$ that yield end-to-end delays $\tau_k(\la)$ for each source and corresponding queuing delays $q^k$.
-At equilibrium, these queuing delays must induce the original rates $x^k=f_k(q^k)$.
+These loads determine link expected delays $\lambda_a=s_a(w_a)$ that yield end-to-end delays $\tau_k(\la)$ for each source and corresponding queueing delays $q^k$.
+At equilibrium, these queueing delays must induce the original rates $x^k=f_k(q^k)$.